4bh7n4v/OverTheWire/Bandit.md

 Tha data consist of unknown number of word which may or may not be repeated to gather up all the similar file we can use "Sort" and "Uniq -c"
 Sort will sort the words as per alphabetical order and uniq -c determinatine the count of each each word repeated

+Using Command `cat data.txt | sort | Uniq -c`

 the password which repated once is
 password: "EN632PlfYiZbn3PhVK3XOGSlNInNE00t"
 ## Level-10
 The password for the next level is stored in the file data.txt in one of the few human-readable strings, preceded by several ‘=’ characters
 Since the file type is data it contains machine langauges to find strings in the file we can use "string command" to find strings present in the data and we have to search for == near flag

 password:"G7w8LIi6J3kTb8A7j9LgrywtEUlyyp6s"